gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ```
 /tmp/repo/blacklisted/some-file.txt
 ```
-will be excluded when using `-Dgib.excludePathRegex=blacklisted` or `-Dgib.excludePathRegex=some-file\..*` etc., but is _not_ excluded when adding to the regular expression anything _outside_ of the git repository context like `/tmp/repo` or `repo`.
+will be excluded when using `-Dgib.excludePathsMatching=blacklisted` or `-Dgib.excludePathsMatching=some-file\..*` etc., but is _not_ excluded when adding to the regular expression anything _outside_ of the git repository context like `/tmp/repo` or `repo`.

-This the opposite of [gib.includePathRegex](#gibincludepathregex) which can be combined with this property, but `gib.excludePathRegex` will take precedence.
+This the opposite of [gib.includePathsMatching](#gibincludepathregex) which can be combined with this property, but `gib.excludePathsMatching` will take precedence.

 :information_source: Use `[/\\]` instead of just `/` to also cover Windows path separators.

-### gib.includePathRegex
+### gib.includePathsMatching

 Can be used to include only certain changed files from being detected as changed, reducing the number of modules to build.
 By default, everything is included.

-This the opposite of [gib.excludePathRegex](#gibexcludepathregex) which can be combined with this property, but `gib.excludePathRegex` will take precedence.
+This the opposite of [gib.excludePathsMatching](#gibexcludepathregex) which can be combined with this property, but `gib.excludePathsMatching` will take precedence.

-See [gib.excludePathRegex](#gibexcludepathregex) for general path matching rules.
+See [gib.excludePathsMatching](#gibexcludepathregex) for general path matching rules.

 :information_source: Use `[/\\]` instead of just `/` to also cover Windows path separators.